 According to a World Bank report, 54% of the global population lives in urban areas and in cities, 85% of world GDP is produced (data: 2017).
 75% of the natural resources are consumed here, 50% of the waste produced and greenhouse gas emissions equal to 60-80% of the total, according to different estimates.

 It is therefore clear that we need to start from the cities if we want to influence the way in which human beings live together and exploit resources.
-Also because the trend is destined to increase, by 2050 75% of the population will be living in cities.
+Also because the trend is destined to increase; by 2050, 75% of the population will be living in cities.

 This means that even more funds will be invested in cities: infrastructures will be at the center of the growth strategies for the cities.
 Increasingly, natural resources, capitals, talents, and data will be concentrated in urban contexts.
-Moreover, given their relative geographic limitations, cities can better be governed and directed towards the principles of the Circular E
+Moreover, given their relative geographic limitations, cities can better be ruled and directed towards the principles of the Circular E

 The risk is that the global middle class, growing everywhere except perhaps in the “developed” economies and concentrated in the cities, ends up requiring an even greater percentage of resources to feed its “well-being”.
 This would inevitably lead to higher waste generation (which also means a decrease in material productivity) and a huge negative impact on the environment.